 The second component is an arrangement under which pension benefits offset amounts that otherwise would be paid under the non-qualified deferred compensation plan described below.
 Employees who were participants in the non-qualified deferred compensation plan as of December 31, 2003 were able to consent to a one-time change to the non-qualified deferred compensation plan's benefit formula.
-This change reduces the employee's distribution amount from the non-qualified deferred compensation plan by the lump sum value of the employee's tax-qualified pension plan arrangement at the time of distribution.
+This change reduces the employee's distribution amount from the nonqualified deferred compensation plan by the lump sum value of the employee's tax-qualified pension plan arrangement at the time of distribution.
 Each participant's pension plan arrangement was established as a fixed, single-life annuity amount based on assumed retirement at age 65.
-Each participant's benefit was set based on a number of elements, including his or her non-qualified deferred compensation.
+Each participant's benefit was set based on a number of elements, including his or her nonqualified deferred compensation plan balance as of December 31, 2003, IRS pension rules that consider age and other factors, and limits that Intel sets for equitable administration.
 Mr. Gelsinger elected to participate when he was previously an Intel employee.
 As of December 30, 2023, Ms. Rivera's amount included in the table above has a portion associated with this component.
 Ms. Johnston Holthaus and Messrs.
 Zinsner and Schell were not eligible to participate in these arrangements.